ksmadhavareddy/recon-ai/docs/API_REFERENCE.md

 3. Merges all data on `TradeID` column
 4. Applies filtering if trade_ids or date specified

+**Auto-Load Features:**
+- **One-Click Setup**: Automatically loads all 4 required files from data/ directory
+- **Visual Status Indicators**: Real-time loading status with success/error indicators
+- **File Validation**: Checks file existence, size, and format
+- **Error Handling**: Graceful handling of missing or corrupted files
+- **Ready Confirmation**: Clear indication when all files are loaded and ready

 **Example:**
 ```python
 # File-based loading